mlcommons/GaNDLF/docs/getting_started.md

 ## Installation

 Please follow the [installation instructions](./setup.md) to install GaNDLF.
-This should end up with the shell that looks like this with the GaNDLF virtual environment activated:
+When the installation is complete, you should end up with the shell that looks like the following code snippet, which indicates that the GaNDLF virtual environment has been activated:

 ```bash
 (venv_gandlf) $> ### subsequent commands go here